-- You’re African-American or Latina: African-American women and Latina women are more likely to be diagnosed with TNBC.
+- You’re Black American or Latina: Black women and Latina women are more likely to be diagnosed with TNBC.

 - You have an inherited BRCA1 mutation: TNBC accounts for some 70% of breast cancers in people with a BRCA gene mutation, according to Breastcancer.org.
 If you’re age 60 or under and diagnosed with TNBC, it’s recommended that you get tested for BRCA gene mutations, according to Susan G. Komen.